dansholds/grapple-comps-min/content/posts/13459-grappling-x-3-2-2024-jiu-jitsu-world-championships-.md

 Parents PLEASE DO NOT have your child Cut weight to compete in the event.
 Also Please email us at [email protected] if your child is not going to make the weight that you Pre-Register them for.

-Parents Note: Kids that are weighing in on the morning of the event.
+Parents Note- Kids that are weighing in on the morning of the event.

 All Kids need to weigh in before 8 AM

-Parents Note: Kids that are weighing in the day before the event.
+Parents Note- Kids that are weighing in the day before the event.

 If your child (5-12 Years Old) weighed in the day before the event make sure that you arrive at the event 1 HOUR BEFORE their division is estimated to start

-Note: With amount of competitors that are competing in the event it could take up to 30 to 45 Minutes to get checked in and it is your responsibility to be on time.
+Note- With amount of competitors that are competing in the event it could take up to 30 to 45 Minutes to get checked in and it is your responsibility to be on time.
 If we call your name and you don’t immediately report to the check in area you will be disqualified from the tournament, and YOU WILL NOT BE REFUNDED YOUR COMPETITOR FEE‘S FOR ANY REASON.

-ATTN COMPETITORS:
+ATTN COMPETITORS-

 • Competitors DO NOT have to weigh in with your GI on.